 - The board shall schedule an appeal with the board or a hearing officer appointed by the board within 20 calendar days.

 - The student and the student’s parent shall be notified in writing of the time and place of the appeal at least 5 calendar days before the hearing.

-- The hearing shall be conducted as a formal hearing using the same rules noted earlier for expulsion hearings.
+- The hearing shall be conducted as a formal hearing using rules similar to those noted earlier for expulsion hearings.

-- The board shall render a final decision within 5 calendar days after the conclusion of the appeal hearing.
+- The board shall render a final decision no later than the next regularly scheduled board meeting after the conclusion of the appeal hearing.